Informa: 2014 to present

 In January 2014, Carter became CEO of Informa plc.
+In 2016 Informa entered the FTSE 100.

+In September 2016, Informa acquired Penton followed by Yachting Promotions Inc. in March 2017.

 In September 2017, Informa announced that it would be acquiring Dove Medical Press.

 In January 2018, Informa announced its intent to acquire UBM plc as part of its strategy to expand in North America and Asia.
 The transaction was completed in June 2018.

 In 2019, Informa sold the former UBM Life Sciences to MJH Associates.
-Later in 2019, Informa traded it Agriculture Intelligence unit to IHS Markit in exchange for most of IHS Markit's Technology, Media and Telecoms division.
+Later in 2019, Informa traded its Agriculture Intelligence unit to IHS Markit in exchange for most of IHS Markit's Technology, Media and Telecoms division.
 Also in 2019, Informa sold the former Penton design & engineering, manufacturing, energy, buildings, and commercial vehicle divisions, and the former UBM Automotive, to Endeavor Business Media.

+In January 2020 Informa acquired F1000 Research Limited.

 In February 2020, Informa launched Omdia by consolidating its portfolio of market analyst companies, Ovum Ltd, Heavy Reading, Tractica, and the majority of IHS Markit's technology, media and telecommunications research business, into a unified brand.

-The combined research offering includes more than 400 analysts and consultants covering 150 technology markets.
-Collectively, Omdia issues over 3,000 research reports annually.
+Informa's in-person events were impacted by the Covid-19 pandemic, with many in-person events being cancelled or postponed.
+Informa's response included a move to virtual events and a focus on its subscription-based and digital products.

+In June 2021, John Rishton was appointed as chairman, replacing Derek Mapp.

+In December 2021 Informa announced a programme to divest its intelligence businesses.
 In February 2022, Informa sold its Informa Pharma Intelligence unit to investment fund, Warburg Pincus for $2.6 billion.
+Following the sale of their intelligence unit, Informa launched a share buyback programme.